Custom color scheme, design, and logo of readthedocs page

 Sphinx Copy Button

 I browsed the Recommendations page given in the Furo docs, and ended up adding just one: the code copier button.
 This integrated easily into both in-line code blocks in the .rst files and the tutorials written in Jupyter notebook and generated by nbsphinx.
-It was also super easy to implement, I simply ran pip install sphinx-copybutton
+It was also super easy to implement, I simply ran pip install sphinx-copybutton, added "sphinx_copybutton" to the list of sphinx extensions, and added it to my docs/requirements.txt file.

 Testing the build